District 1 Supervisor Connie Chan attends a San Francisco Board of Supervisors meeting on Oct. 21, 2025. Photo by Mariana Garcia.

 Chan said Proposition D, which is also known as the “Overpaid CEO Act” and could bring in $250 to $300 million to city coffers starting in 2028 if it passes on June 2, could be used to help buoy the city in its deficit.

 But that is far from certain: Prop.
-D is facing a well-heeled campaign against it and a counter measure, Proposition C, which would exempt smaller businesses from certain taxes and could reduce the city’s revenue by $30 to $40 million.
+D is facing a well-funded campaign against it, and a counter measure, Proposition C, which would exempt smaller businesses from certain taxes and could reduce the city’s revenue by $30 to $40 million.
 It is not clear Prop.
-D will pass and, if it did, funds would not be available until 2028.
+D will pass and, if it does, funds would not be available until 2028.

 In the meantime, Chan said yesterday, the city could fill some gaps by using other funds, like the $120 million reserved from the city’s settlement with Airbnb.